Target Corporation: LGBTQ

+In 2025, Target — previously a platinum sponsor of New York City's Heritage of Pride annual Pride Week — donated as a "silent partner" to avoid publicity.

+2023 Pride Month merchandise backlash

+In May 2023, Target received threats against team members in response to the stores' Pride Month merchandise.
+Several viral posts on social media incorrectly claimed that "tuck-friendly" products were being sold to children, which sparked outrage among anti-LGBTQ groups.
+The products were quickly withdrawn from stores in Southern states, to avoid a "Bud Light situation".

+In May 2024, Target announced they would reduce the number of stores that sell their Pride Month collection for the safety of their employees after the backlash and threats received in 2023.
+The corporation sold their Pride Month collection online for customers who do not live near one of the select stores that carried the merchandise.

 Consumer data usage

 On February 12, 2012, The New York Times published an article which detailed a statistical model that Target had deployed which used customer data to assign guests a "pregnancy prediction score".
 This article contained an account of a father who complained to a store manager about his teenage daughter receiving pregnancy-related coupons and subsequently discovered that his daughter was actually pregnant.
 This anecdote received wide coverage in other media outlets.
-The public backlash focused on privacy concerns around companies using data mining techniques to infer sensitive information about customers, as well as perceived attempts to hide the influence of the model by interspersing pregnancy-related coupons in advertising for general household goods.
+The public backlash focused on privacy concerns and companies using data mining techniques to infer sensitive information about customers, as well as perceived attempts to hide the influence of the model by interspersing pregnancy-related coupons in advertising for general household goods.
 Target responded by defending its customer analytics program and stating that the resulting inferences were in compliance with federal and state health information laws.

 The controversy also resulted in a wider conversation around informed consent and whether terms of service are sufficient to notify consumers of the potential use of data mining techniques.
 In response to this and similar consumer concerns, the White House released a "Consumer Bill of Rights" which outlined consumer expectations for security, transparency, and corporate accountability when it comes to online data usage.